flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 If you're seeing issues after upgrading to a Flutter version that included this change, audit your code for missing calls to `setState`.
-In the example below assigning the return value of `Navigator.pushNamed` to `buttonLabel` is implicitly modifying the state and it should be wrapped in an explicit `setState` call.
+In the example below, assigning the return value of `Navigator.pushNamed` to `buttonLabel` is implicitly modifying the state and it should be wrapped in an explicit `setState` call.

 Code before migration: